SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 Immediatly, Fear was handed to Estha bottled in Two Bottles:

 BE abuse as balance between bottle and um... that other thing.
 Which is also a bottle.
-Th
+Think about it a little bit harder.

 - CJ first, bubbled cold drink as fear. (maybe the other (sickly sweet) quote?)
 - Of half-cooked eggwhites — of deformed love. => CC abuser having given Estha eggs as a product of love.